 A dedicated musician

-Lara participated in the international composing course Soundmine twice (2018 and 2019) and has taken part in the classes for traditional folk music in Gooik several times.
+Lara participated several times in the international composing course Soundmine and has taken part in the classes for traditional folk music in Gooik several times.
 As a member of Youth Choir Waelrant she frequently participated in international competitions where the choir took home trophies on a regular basis, as was the case during the 2018 World Choir Games in South-Africa.
 She worked as a volunteer during the concert cycles of Koorlink.

 Lara Denies gives classes in musiclab in the academy of Berchem and conducts children's choir, youth choir and adult choir at the music academy of Borgerhout.